-- We supply the contact information that KDE gives us - They get it from you! - You may have better methods of contacting former students - If so, use them - They don't have to respond, but you have to try - They may not even want to talk to someone from their school, be personable and open - Start early!
+- We supply the contact information that KDE gives us - They get it from you! - You may have better methods of contacting former students - ▶ If so, use them - New Contact Information form is under development - They don't have to respond, but you have to try - They may not even want to talk to someone from their school, be personable and open - Start early!